danielrcardenas/danielrcardenas/README.md

-- 🔭 I’m currently on my PhD. studies at William and Marry University**.
+- 🔭 I’m currently on my PhD. studies at William and Marry University.

 - 🌱 I love **Evolutionary computation, complex systems and sofware engineering**.